-And so we created a monthly e-mail round-up newsletter in which we summarise the best research studies that I’ve found, provide links to my recent blog posts, look at one study in a bit more depth, add a few snippets of news and round it off with a some sneak previews of what’s going on at my desk.
-Our hope is that this will mean you don’t miss anything, and that it’ll be a resource that you can scan through for anything of interest which you might have missed.
+And so we created a monthly e-mail round-up newsletter in which we summarise and link to the best research studies that I’ve found.
+We provide links to my recent blog posts, look at one study in a bit more depth and add a few snippets of news.
+It is rounded it off with a some sneak previews of what’s going on at my desk.
+Our hope is that this will mean you don’t miss anything.
+It’s also a resource that you can save and scan through for anything of interest, even months later.

 If you would like to have our monthly newsletter delivered to your inbox for free, you can pop your email address into the blue box which is on every page of my website or just click here and fill out your details.
 It’s that easy, and I’ll see you in your inbox!

 A bit of herstory

 This newsletter is a key element of Sara’s Birth Information Project, which was initially supported by our crowdfunding friends, who helped by donating towards the costs of the infrastructure while we donated our time.
 It’s still partially heart-funded and we receive no funding from companies who sell pharmaceuticals, technologies or baby products.
-Which means we can be honest and we’re not dependent on (and thus inhibited by) such relationships.
+Which means we can be honest.
+We’re not dependent on (and thus inhibited by) such relationships.